 To reassure you and to ensure your visit with us is safe and enjoyable, we’ve put a number of measures in place.
 Please read the guidance below before visiting.

-- Your safety, and that of our staff, volunteers and local communities, is our highest priority.
-That’s why we’ve introduced timed tickets to help us stagger the entry flow, reduce queues and limit the numbers of visitors to the museum.
+- We’ve introduced timed tickets to help us stagger the entry flow, reduce queues and limit the numbers of visitors to the museum.
 The museum is still free to enter but please book a ticket in advance

 - You’ll need to bring your tickets to scan as you enter the museum.
 We can scan them on your phone and ask that you avoid printing them out if possible.
 Your ticket will give you an arrival time window; this helps us stagger the time slots and reduce any queues at the entrance